mihiryerande/CS-410-Fall-2020-Anime-Text-Analytics/README.md

 ## Explanation

-Animé shows are already categorized into various genres, such as *Shо̄nen* or *Mecha*, for example.
+Anime shows are already categorized into various genres, such as *Shо̄nen* or *Mecha*, for example.

 This project attempts to use the **Latent Dirichlet Allocation** (LDA) algorithm to determine such genres from text data.

 Given some input text data, LDA works by training a model on text data to obtain *topics* and *topic coverages*.

-We use text data, scraped and cleaned, from *myanimelist.com*, where there are short synopses of animé shows.
+We use text data, scraped and cleaned, from *myanimelist.com*, where there are short synopses of anime shows.

 The *topics* produced by our LDA model are referred to as *LDA genres*.

 Each genre is a probabilistic distribution over words, which would ideally reflect a genre understandable to humans.

-In addition, each animé show can be assigned a *topic coverage* (i.e. *genre breakdown*), so we might say a show is 71% *Shо̄nen* and 29% *Mecha*, for example.
+In addition, each anime show can be assigned a *topic coverage* (i.e. *genre breakdown*), so we might say a show is 71% *Shо̄nen* and 29% *Mecha*, for example.

 ## Website